gchenuet/nest-datagraph/README.md

 * Fill in variables with your parameters:
     * `timezone` - Your timezone (Ex: 'Europe/Paris')
+    * `protect` - Set to 'true' if you have one or more Nest Protect device
     * `nest_username` - Nest login
     * `nest_password` - Nest password
     * `mysql_hostname` = IP or FQDN of your MySQL server